 While microfiber cloths are easily replaceable, but it’s better to take care of the ones you already have so that you don’t have to keep buying new ones.

 With that in mind, I believe that this is the best guitar polish or fretboard cleaner, not only because it gets the job done, but because it doesn’t exclude any woods.
 It is safe to use on all fretboard types – including maple, and it will make them look good as new.

 Now that I’ve given you a rundown on the stuff you’ll need, including kits that have what you’ll need, I can talk to you about how to give your guitar a good cleanse.
 Each part will have its own section so you can follow along with it more naturally.

 The First Steps

-First and foremost, before we start on cleaning your guitar, especially the body, it is a good idea to wash your hands first to remove any sweat, oil, and dirt of off them.
+First and foremost, before we start with cleaning your guitar, especially the body, it is a good idea to wash your hands first to remove any sweat, oil, and dirt from them.
 Since you’re trying to give a complete cleaning, you don’t want to add to the problem or make it less effective.
 If you have one, set your guitar on the neck cradle, it will make working with your guitar during this whole process painless.
 This one on Amazon comes with a mat, making it a complete maintenance station.

 If you have a Floyd-style bridge, like a Floyd Rose, Edge, or a Kahler, to do this, you’ll need to find the correct-sized Allen key to loosen the locking nut and/or the saddles on the bridge.
-If you have a fixed-bridge, this isn’t something you’ll typically have to worry about.
-Once this is done, you can either use your string winder to loosen them off the tuning pegs, or you can just use the clippers to cut them.
-Whichever is more comfortable for you.
+If you have a fixed bridge, this isn’t something you’ll typically have to worry about.
+Once this is done, you can either use your string winder to loosen them off the tuning pegs, or you can just use the clippers to cut them -whichever is more comfortable for you.